Mission:

 Vision:

-To be Greenville County's first choice for exploration, discovery, and information.
+To be Greenville County's first choice for exploration, discovery, and information

-• 55,205 new books and 7,959 audiovisual materials were added to our collection.
+- 48,913 books and 6,043 audiovisual materials were added to the collection.

 History